Beautiful Goodbye (Chen song)

 The song was a commercial success, peaking at number four on South Korea's Gaon Digital Chart.

 Background and release

 "Beautiful Goodbye", composed by MooF and Jisoo Park, is described as a piano-backed ballad, with lyrics about a man preparing to say goodbye to his failing relationship.

 Music video

 On April 1, 2019, the official music video of "Beautiful Goodbye" was released.
 The video shows Chen performing in a middle of a dry, barren land and is accompanied by a veiled female pianist.
 Later on, the two are joined by veiled female dancers.

 Promotion

 Chen started promoting "Beautiful Goodbye" on Korean music programs for one week starting from April 5, 2019.

 Accolades

+Credits and personnel

+Credits adapted from EP's liner notes.